umpyre-code/turnstile/src/templates/welcome.md

   the recipients field when you compose a message, and you can search the network.
 The reading level of that person will be displayed when you select them from the menu.
-* Reading level (or RAL) is a measurement of what someone's attention costs.
-If you want to go to the top of their inbox and trigger a notification, make sure you price the message at or above their RAL.
+* Reading level (or RAL) is a measurement of what someone's attention costs, based on the value of messages they've read.
+If you want to be at the top of someone's inbox and trigger a notification (provided they have notifications enabled), make sure you price your messages at or above their RAL.
 * Messages are always end-to-end encrypted, and they're stored on the client side only.
 In other words: we can't read your messages, and we don't hang on to your messages 30 days.
 Everything is deleted from our servers.